clinical-meteor/cookbook/cookbook/workflow.md

 });
 ````

-6. Add your template functions to your Controller file:
+F.  Add your template functions to your Controller file:

 ````js
 Template.dialogStepOne.stepOneVisibility = function(){